nlkl/Butterfly/readme.md

 ## Overview

-**Note: Butterfly is a work in progress, and still in early stages of development**
+**Note: Butterfly is a work in progress, and still in the early stages of development**

 Butterfly is a simpler and safer object model for Sitecore items.